Frequently Asked Questions

 If I transfer to the University of Memphis with 33 Upper Division hours of English, may I get a degree in English without taking more English courses?

 You must complete a minimum of 6 hours of U of M English courses, and 3 hours of University of Memphis courses are required for a minor.
 In addition, at least 30 of the last 60 hours required for the degree must be completed at the University of Memphis.
 A student transferring credits from a two-year college or institution must complete, as a requirement for the baccalaureate degree, a minimum of 60 hours in an accredited senior (four-year) institution.

-Only if you are a combination senior or enroll in the Accelerated B.A./M.A.
+Only if you are accepted into the Accelerated B.A./M.A.
 (ABM) Program in English.
 The ABM program allows outstanding undergraduates to begin coursework for the Master of Arts in English during their senior year.
 Students are encouraged to begin planning to enter the Accelerated B.A./M.A. program early in their undergraduate career, in consultation with the English advisor.
-Please consult the 2018-2019 Undergraduate Catalog - English (B.A.) for more information.
+Please consult the ABM page for more information.